A False Sense of Hope

 -Francis “Frank” Costello

 Getting back to the point and the direction I want to go with this post.
-Our society often creates a false sense of hope in the minds of unsuspecting victims.
+Our society often creates a false sense of hope in the minds of unsuspecting victims; mainly our youth.
 Unfortunately, myself included.
 Creating ideas through elaborate marketing and advertising schemes or even by ways or the means of friends and family.
 What I mean by this is that we all have high hopes, dreams, and expectations for our future.
 For example, there’s not one person who can’t say they haven’t watched some show (think Entourage) and while watching that show said to themselves, “I want to live that lifestyle” or “Someday I’ll drive an Aston Martin” or “I want girls and to party like rock star.”
 How about flipping through a magazine and you see something, we’ll say for this example, a Harry Winston diamond ring that God forbid one day you will own.
 Maybe you drove past a house (a mansion for better sake of a term) and said to yourself, “Daaanngg that’s what I want my house to look like!”
 YES!
 One day it will all be ours…just wait…one day…

 It’s sad these materialistic objects become the focus of our lives.
 That we take the most simplest of things for granted–like going for a walk outside or spending time with loved ones.
 You can travel to a third world country and in some areas find human beings, yes you read correctly, HUMAN BEINGS who are genuinely happy with their day to day lives with the simplest of things.
 They don’t have the material objects we want and desire, but don’t necessarily need.
 They don’t know what a cell-phone or iPod is or even what they look like for that matter.
 These are technologies that we submerse ourselves in everyday and something that they’ll never probably get to experience.
 It’s great that we have big dreams, goals, and future with all the fancy, hip, and cool stuff.
 But it’s also pathetic that we don’t take the time to sit back and realize that we’re truly lucky to be where we’re at today, regardless of the situations we’re currently struggling to get through as individuals and as a society.